As an ultralight packer, I had become accustomed to traveling with next to nothing on personal trips.

 How To Pack Light For Business Travel (The Ultralight Way)

-In order to travel as light as possible, I challenged myself to do the following:
+To travel as lightly as possible, I challenged myself to do the following:

 - Eliminate all unnecessary items